 Other brands you can check out are Jobvite and Course Hero.

-4. Participate in Facebook Groups
+4. Participate in Social Media Groups

 A group with no interaction or consistency is of no use.
 A group where people are sharing posts frequently and interacting actively – by making comments on each other’s posts – would be ideal for you.

 Make sure to use the 80/20 rule here.
 You don’t want to seem pushy.
 Additionally, engage yourself in conversations.
-The best way to build awareness is to talk to people.
+The best way to build awareness and credibility is to talk to people.

 Many of you might know how Edgerank Algorithm works but do you know that it works for group posts, too.
 If your post starts attracting more reactions and comments, it will automatically be shown to more members of the group.